siddh34/MCQs/Insem2/DAA.md

 **Answer  :** Option A

 > Q5.
-Potential function method is the technique that performs an amortized analysis based on ___
+Which of the following is used for solving the N Queens Problem

-    A. Financial model
+    A. Greedy Algorithm
-    B. Computational model
+    B. Dynamic Programming
-    C. Algorithm analysis
+    C. Backtracking
-    D. Energy model
+    D. Sorting

-**Answer  :** Option D
+**Answer  :** Option C

 > Q6. ______is the first step in solving the problem ?